jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 partial result.
 This in turn means that the resuming cost for that partial result will be in $O(log~n)$.

-The second requirement suggests are tree-like structure, and the first requirement implies that whether the structure is empty or not can be determined by entering only the root constructor.
+The second requirement suggests tree-like structure, and the first requirement implies that whether the structure is empty or not can be determined by entering only the root constructor.
 This suggests the following data type, with the idea that it will be traversed in preorder.